Skip to content

 • Facilitate the presence of unified, inclusive, and active environmental and community development networks; and build shared their local knowledge base.

-• Generate government policy supports and public mandates for the necessary policies and actions to conduct integrated climate change mitigation and adaptation, environmental programs, and community development.
+• Facilitate government policy development and public mandates for the necessary policies and actions to conduct integrated climate change mitigation and adaptation, environmental programs, biodiversity conservation and community development.

 • Conduct scientific findings and build partnering networks with global scientists, government, and other local stakeholders on the field programs that are designed to tackle the local problem-solution issues in surrounding project areas and improve the health and welfare of local socio-cultural-economic growth.